 \paragraph{Subspace dimension} With the same setting as the previous paragraph, we now set $p=3r/n=0.15$ and vary the subspace dimension $r$, block size $b=2r$, and scope $T=500r$.
 The average error versus subspace dimension is plotted in Figure \ref{fig:variable rank}.

 \paragraph{Ambient dimension} This time, we set $r=5$, $p=3r/n$, $b=2r$, $T=500r$, and vary the ambient dimension $n$.
-In other words, we vary $n$ while keeping the number of measurements per vector fixed at $\sim pn = 3r$.
+In other words, we vary $n$ while keeping the number of samples per vector fixed at about $ pn = 3r$.
 The average error versus ambient dimension is plotted in Figure \ref{fig:variable ambient}.
 Observe that the performance of $\alg$ steadily degrades as $n$ increases.
-This is in agreement with Lemma \ref{lem:whp main} which, roughly speaking, sets the convergence rate at $\sqrt{1-p}$; as $n$ increases, $p=3r/n$ and the convergence rate both drop.
-See also Theorem 2.14 in \cite{balzano2015local}.
+This is in agreement with Theorem \ref{thm:local cvg expectation} by substituting $p=3r/n$ there, {which states that the error reduces by a factor of $1-Cr/n$, in expcetation.} A similar behavior is observed for our close competitor, namely $\grouse$ \cite{balzano2015local}.

-\paragraph{Block size} Next, we set $n=100$, $r=5$, $p=3r/n$, $T=500r$, and vary the block size $b=b_1=b_2=\cdots=b_K$.
+\paragraph{Block size} Next we set $n=100$, $r=5$, $p=3r/n$, $T=500r$, and vary the block size $b$.
 The average error versus block size in both cases is depicted in Figure \ref{fig:variable block}.
-As discussed in Remark \ref{rem:block size}, a block size of $b=\Omega(r)$ is necessary for the success of $\alg$, which explains the poor performance of $\alg$ for very small values of $b$.
+From Step 3 of Algorithm \ref{alg:Alg}, a block size of $b\ge r$ is necessary for the success of $\alg$ and qualitatively speaking larger values of $b$ lead to better stability in face of missing data, which might explain the poor performance of $\alg$ for very small values of $b$.
 However, as $b$ increases, the number of blocks $ K=T/b$ reduces because the scope $T$ is held fixed.
-As the estimation error of $\alg$ scales like $2^{-K}$ in Theorem \ref{thm:main result}, the performance suffers in Figure \ref{fig:variable block}.
-It appears that the choice of $b=Cr$ in $\alg$ for a relatively small $C$ (like $C=2$) guarantees the best performance.
+As the estimation error of $\alg$ scales like $(1-cp)^{-K}$ in Theorem \ref{thm:main result} for a certain factor $c$, the performance suffers in Figure~\ref{fig:variable block}.
+It appears that the choice of $b=2r$ in $\alg$ guarantees the best empirical performance.